-Whether you’re selling physical products, digital goods, or even subscription services, WooCommerce makes it easy to turn your WordPress website into a fully functioning online storefront, complete with a range of secure payment options for conducting transactions all over the world.
-WooCommerce is one of the most popular WordPress plugins, and it can be set up and configured quickly and easily by any user, no website development experience required.
+Whether you’re selling physical products, digital goods, or even subscription services, Woocommerce makes it easy to turn your WordPress website into a fully functioning online store, complete with a range of secure payment options for conducting transactions all over the world.
+Woocommerce is one of the most useful WordPress plugins, and it can be set up and configured quickly and easily by any user, no website development experience required.
 Ready to get started with Woocommerce?
 Read on for more information on how to configure your Woocommerce website.

-To use WooCommerce, you’ll need to own your own domain and have WordPress installed with a reliable hosting provider.
+To use Woocommerce, you’ll need to own your own domain and have WordPress installed with a reliable web hosting provider.
 From your WordPress admin dashboard, navigate to Plugins and select Add New.
-Search for WooCommerce – it is most likely the first e-commerce store plugin to appear.
+Search for Woocommerce – it is most likely the first e-commerce store plugin to appear.
 Install and activate it.

 If you aren’t configuring these pages directly through code, the setup wizard will create them for you, ready to populate with your store’s products and other information.

-Setting up your store’s physical location is important, but often a forgotten step.
+Setting up your store’s physical location is an important, but often forgotten step.
 Your location establishes how shipping rates and taxes are calculated, and what currencies you deal in.
 Along with this, select your preferred payment gateways.
-WooCommerce comes with functionality for PayPal and Stripe, but you can select from a wide range of others including Amazon Pay and Square from the payment gateway plugins available from WooCommerce’s home site.
+Woocommerce comes with functionality for PayPal and Stripe, but you can select from a wide range of others including Amazon Pay and Square from the payment gateway plugins available from Woocommerce’s home site.

 From your site’s Admin dashboard, select the Products tab.
 You’ll be taken to a screen that resembles the standard WordPress content editor, but it also includes prompts for entering all the information specific to your product, including product name, description, and other information, such as whether the product is a physical product or a digital download.
 The Products editor also allows you to add a product image, manage shipping information and set parameters for other variables such as size, color, and links to related products.
 Once these fields are completed, click Publish and the product is available to purchase in your store.
 Repeat the process for each new product you want to add to the store.

-WooCommerce is designed to work with any WordPress theme, so you may not want to make other changes.
-If not, your WooCommerce store will display in the colors, fonts, and layout of your site’s overall theme, but WooCommerce also has its own themes, designed specifically to optimize WooCommerce features.
-Users can select the default WooCommerce theme, called Storefront, which allows for customizing colors, styles and layouts, or purchase premium Woocommerce themes with more options from third party developers.
+Woocommerce is designed to work with any WordPress theme, so you may not want to make other changes.
+If not, your Woocommerce store will display in the colors, fonts, and layout of your site’s overall theme, but Woocommerce also has its own themes, designed specifically to optimize Woocommerce features.
+Users can select the default Woocommerce theme, called Storefront, which allows for customizing colors, styles and layouts, or purchase premium Woocommerce themes with more options from third party developers.

 More people now shop from their smartphones and tablets than from desktops and laptops, so it is important to make sure that your main WordPress site is mobile responsive.
 Choose an updated, mobile responsive theme that displays your content on screens of all sizes, or add responsiveness to an existing theme with plugins designed to make your content mobile friendly.
 That way, your store content will display properly everywhere potential customers might find it.

-Like WordPress itself, WooCommerce is a free and open source plugin backed by a community of developers and users ready to offer support and advice.
-Designed with all users in mind, WooCommerce makes it easy to set up an online store on your WordPress site and start selling products right away.
+Like WordPress hosting itself, Woocommerce is a free and open source plugin backed by a community of developers and users ready to offer support and advice.
+Designed with all users in mind, Woocommerce makes it easy to set up an online store on your WordPress site and start selling products right away.